OriginalPato/DynamicMauiBlazorRouting/README.md

 # DynamicMauiBlazorRouting
-Load DLL from Blob storage and load page from that assembly
+Load App Module from Blob storage and load pages/services from that assembly

 ## How to Run?